MarcoSantonastasi/golang_challenge/README.md

 As of now, all three dbs are seeded with the same migrations, but can be fully customised independently

 ## Description
-The core problem of transaction consistency has been approached by having a single source of truth in the 'transactions' table  The table records all transactions between Escrow, Cash and user accounts.
+The core problem of transaction consistency has been approached by having a single source of truth in the 'transactions' table.
+The table records all transactions between Escrow, Cash and user accounts.
 There is the possibility to record any generic transaction, for example users geting money in and out of their accounts for future development.
 If a transaction is relative to a 'Bid', the Bid id is associated in the transaction a a foreign key so as to make full reconciliation upon bid closure very easy.
 This is normally a best practice in db architecture for double-entry accounting.

 The db API makes available a couple of methods thata should be exclusively used to interact with it in order to ensure data consistency.
 Direct manipulation of tables could be easily prevented by implementing RLS rules in a further development sprint.